melonproject-archive/documentation/chapters/fund.md

 #### Public functions

-`function getOwnedAssetsLength() view returns (uint)`
+`function getOwnedAssetsLength() external view returns (uint)`

-This public view function returns the length of the `ownedAssets` array state variable.
+This external view function returns the length of the `ownedAssets` array state variable.

-`function getFundHoldings() returns (uint[], address[])`
+`function getFundHoldings() external returns (uint[], address[])`

-This function returns the current quantities and corresponding addresses of the funds token positions as two distinct order-dependent arrays.
+This external function returns the current quantities and corresponding addresses of the funds token positions as two distinct order-dependent arrays.
 &nbsp;

-`function calcAssetGAV(address _queryAsset) returns (uint)`
+`function calcAssetGAV(address _queryAsset) external returns (uint)`

-This function calculates and returns the current fund position GAV (in denomination asset terms) of the individual asset token as specified by the address provided.
+This external function calculates and returns the current fund position GAV (in denomination asset terms) of the individual asset token as specified by the address provided.
 &nbsp;

 `function assetHoldings(address _asset) public returns (uint)`